 B.S., University of Zimbabwe, Ph.D., Oxford University

-At SCBI, Gratwicke’s focus is working with talented Panamanian conservation biologists and zoo partners to build an ex situ amphibian facility in Panama.
+At SCBI, Gratwicke’s focus is working with the Smithsonian Tropical Research Institute and zoo partners to build an ex situ amphibian facility in Panama.
 That facility maintains and grows captive assurance populations of some of the species most heavily affected by the impacts of the deadly amphibian chytrid fungus.
-Gratwicke focuses his research on developing applied solutions for the chytrid fungus threat, including research into the area of beneficial skin bacteria and identifying genetic traits associated with resistance to the disease.
+Gratwicke's research focuses on developing applied solutions for the chytrid fungus threat, including research into the area of beneficial skin bacteria and identifying genetic traits associated with resistance to the disease.
 He also conducts research into emerging diseases and the effects of climate change on Appalachian salamanders.

-Brian grew up in Zimbabwe and began his conservation work researching the impacts to freshwater fish in Africa.
-In 2000, he was awarded a Rhodes scholarship that took him to Oxford where he studied the marine fish communities in the British Virgin Islands for his doctorate.
-When he completed his doctorate, Gratwicke moved to Washington, D.C. and worked as a program administrator and then assistant director of the National Fish and Wildlife Foundation’s Save the Tiger Fund.
-There, he helped raise funds and award grants to people working to save tigers in 13 Asian countries.
-This experience was Gratwicke real conservation education, where he learned more about the limited set of tools that all conservation projects use to mitigate threats to species.
+Gratwicke grew up in Zimbabwe and began his conservation work researching the impacts to freshwater fish in Africa.
+In 2000, he was awarded a Rhodes scholarship that took him to Oxford, where he studied marine fish communities in the British Virgin Islands for his doctorate.
+After completing his doctorate, Gratwicke moved to Washington, D.C., where he worked as a program administrator and then assistant director of the National Fish and Wildlife Foundation’s Save the Tiger Fund.